 Why Your Credit Report Matters

 Your credit report reveals many things about your money management skills.
-Besides your personal information, it reveals when you received new credit and what company gave it to you, how much credit you received, your current balance, and how timely you make payments on that account.
+Besides your personal information, it shows when you received new credit and what company gave it to you, how much credit you received, your current balance, and how timely you make payments on that account.

 Your credit score will help to determine whether or not you will receive more credit or not.
 The lender will look at the information on the report and will use it to determine if you should get the loan.
 A low credit score (lower than 580) means that you will get smaller loans and a higher interest rate, along with a shorter time for repayment – which also means your payments are apt to be higher.
 Lenders give the best terms to people that have excellent credit scores (800 to 850).